gmdmgithub/django-blog/README.md

 {% load static %}
 ```

-5. Use load from staic in the place in needed - key word is `{% static '' %}`
+5. Use load from static in the place in needed - key word is `{% static '' %}`

 ```python
     <link rel="stylesheet" href="{% static '/css/main.css' %}">